exwm/yt_clipper/readme.md

 Newer NVIDIA drivers may not work with vulkan-accelerated codecs.
 As of 2025-06-24 at least the following driver versions are confirmed to work:  565.90, 572.16.

-yt_clipper supports `h264_vulkan` for Vulkan-based hardware-accleration of h264 encoding.
+yt_clipper supports `h264_vulkan` for Vulkan-based hardware-acceleration of h264 encoding.

 yt_clipper also supports `h264_nvenc` for NVIDIA GPU hardware-accelerated h264 encoding.
 This requires an NVIDIA GPU with NVENC support (most modern NVIDIA GPUs) and ffmpeg compiled with nvenc support.
 It is supported on Windows and Linux.

+For consistent output quality regardless of source bitrate, see the [Sample-Guided Encoding](#sample-guided-encoding) section below. `--sample-guided-encode` picks a per-pair CRF empirically against a VMAF target, replacing the default bitrate-driven CRF heuristic.

 ## Articles on CRF and vp9 Encoding